cran/deepgp/README.md

 Gramacy, R. B., Sauer, A. & Wycoff, N. (2022).
 Triangulation candidates for Bayesian optimization.  *Advances in Neural Information Processing Systems (NeurIPS), 35,* 35933-35945.  arXiv:2112.07457

-Booth, A., Renganathan, S. A. & Gramacy, R. B. (2024).
+Booth, A. S., Renganathan, S. A. & Gramacy, R. B. (2024).
 Contour location for reliability in airfoil simulation experiments using deep Gaussian processes. *In Review.* arXiv:2308.04420

+Barnett, S., Beesley, L. J., Booth, A. S., Gramacy, R. B., & Osthus D. (2024).
+Monotonic warpings for additive and deep Gaussian processes. *In Review.* arXiv:2408.01540

 ## Version History

+What's new in version 1.1.3?

+* Option to force monotonic warpings in the two-layer DGP with the argument `monowarp = TRUE` to `fit_two_layer`.
+Monotonic warpings trigger separable lengthscales on the outer layer.
+* Updated default prior values on lengthscales and nugget for noisy settings (when `true_g = NULL`)
+* Minor bug fix in Gibbs updating of separable lengthscale sampling in `fit_one_layer`
+* Some improvements to default plotting
+* Updated package examples and vignette

 What's new in version 1.1.2?